-You can test the appearance of your custom metric in the Controller API by posting the metric data to the machine agent's REST API.
+You can test the appearance of your custom metric in the Controller API by posting the metric data to the Machine Agent's REST API.
 Pass the path, name type and values of the metric as URL arguments.
-See Standalone Machine Agent HTTP Listener for more information.
+See Machine Agent HTTP Listener for more information.

 Metric names must be unique within the same metric path but need not be unique for the entire metric hierarchy.

-It is a good idea to use short metric names so that they will be visible when they are displayed in the Metric Browser.
+Try to use short metric names so that they are visible when they are displayed in the Metric Browser.

 Prepend the metric path to the metric name when you upload the metrics to the Controller.

-The aggregator qualifier specifies how the values reported during a one-minute period are aggregated.
+The aggregator qualifier specifies how the Machine Agent aggregates the values reported during a one-minute period.

-Average of all reported values in the minute.
-The default operation.
+Default.
+Average of all reported values in that minute.

-Sum of all reported values in the minute.
-This operation causes the metric to behave like a counter.
+Sum of all reported values in that minute, causes the metric to behave like a counter.

 Last reported value in the minute.
-If no value is reported in that minute, the value from the last time it was reported is used.
+If no value is reported in that minute, the last reported value is used.